Required Test Scores

 Scores must be reported to us electronically from your test provider; we do not accept paper test score reports, nor do we look up scores individually.
 Language scores must be received before they expire or they will not be considered official.

-Internet-based TOEFL and TOEFL iBT Home Edition* minimum acceptable scores:
+TOEFL iBT (including the Home Edition*) minimum acceptable scores:

 89 for applicants to the Bioinformatics, Chemistry and Biochemistry, Applied Math, Computational Media, Computer Science and Engineering, Electrical and Computer Engineering, and Statistical Sciences programs;